The Boltzmann-Grad Limit of the Lorentz Gas in a Union of Lattices: Introduction

 Our main goal in the present paper is to prove that the framework from \cite{jMaS2019} also applies in the case when the scatterer configuration $\scrP$ is an arbitrary finite union of \textit{grids}.
 (By definition, a `grid' is a translate of a full rank lattice in $\R^d$.)
 That is, we will assume that

 where each $\scrL_i$ is a grid.
-As we will see, this case serves as a nice testing ground for the framework developed in \cite{jMaS2019}, and exhibits new features compared with the previous cases where that framework has been proved to apply.
+As we will see, this case serves as a nice testing ground for the framework developed in \cite{jMaS2019}, and exhibits new features compared with the previous cases for which that framework has been proved to apply.

 In the special case when the $\scrL_i$ are pairwise \textit{incommensurable}\footnote{Two grids $\scrL$ and $\scrL'$ in $\R^d$ are said to be commensurable if there exist ${\delta}>0$ and $\vecv\in\R^d$ such that $\scrL\cap({\delta}\scrL'+\vecv)$ is a grid. }, the scatterer configurations in \eqref{Pform0} have previously been considered in the paper \cite{jMaS2013a}, where among other things a conjectural description of the Boltzmann-Grad limit of the Lorentz process was given.
 The main result of the present paper settles that conjecture as a special case.
 However, the general case of $\scrP$ as in \eqref{Pform0}, without the incommensurability assumption, is considerably more difficult and involves interesting new phenomena (see Section \ref{SigmaremarksexSEC}).